davidpagnon/Sports2D/README.md

 2. **Sets up pose estimation with RTMLib.** It can be run in lightweight, balanced, or performance mode, and for faster inference, keypoints can be tracked instead of detected for a certain number of frames.
 Any RTMPose model can be used.

 3. **Tracks people** so that their IDs are consistent across frames.
 A person is associated to another in the next frame when they are at a small distance.
 IDs remain consistent even if the person disappears from a few frames.
-This carefully crafted `sports2d` tracker runs at a comparable speed as the RTMlib one but is much more robust.
-The user can still choose the RTMLib method if they need it by specifying it in the Config.toml file.
+We crafted a 'sports2D' tracker which gives good results and runs in real time, but it is also possible to use `deepsort` in particularly challenging situations.

 4. **Chooses the right persons to keep.** In single-person mode, only keeps the person with the highest average scores over the sequence.
 In multi-person mode, only retrieves the keypoints with high enough confidence, and only keeps the persons with high enough average confidence over each frame.